SpiroCx/puttyCluster/README.md

 * Most of the script is useless if you don't run it as Administrator.
 At least ToBack and ToFront don't get access to the windows without it.
 * I have used "SetWinDelay, -1" to make Tile/Cascade fast (which they are).
 The AHK help file says not to do this though as the PostMessages may fail under heavy CPU load.
 If there are any suspicions in regards to this, these lines should be switched to "SetWinDelay, 0" at least (if not "SetWinDelay, 10")
 *  There is only very partial (and experimental) support for SuperPutty and Xshell Beta 6.
 In both cases, pretty much only the multi typing works and only the bitfield window selection filters work.
 No title matching, locate, ToFront, ToBack.
 In addition to this, for Superputty, only the visible tabs respond.
 This Superputty limitation is a bit of a show stopper.
 The Xshell support is kind of useable but not a lot better than Xshells own multi window input capabilities.
-* The inverted regex's are based on this expression:
+* The individual inverted regex's are based on this expression:
 ```
 ^((?!MATCH).)*$
 ```